Idmission-LLC/SDK2Sample/README.md

 pod 'IDentityLiteSDK2.0'
-pod 'FingerPrintCaptureLite' (Optional) : If developer required this feature they can use this framework. pod 'SignatureCaptureLite' (Optional) : If developer required this feature they can use this framework.
+pod 'FingerPrintCaptureLite' (Optional) : If developer required this feature they can use this framework. pod 'SignatureCaptureLite' (Optional) : If developer required this feature they can use this framework. pod 'VoiceCaptureLite' (Optional) : If developer required this feature they can use this framework.
 ```

 ##### **Add SDK manually :**